TamerZraiq/CPPPathFindingProject/README.md

 #### Why `g`, `h`, and `f` are all `double` in `SimpleNode`

 `g` started as `int` because all moves originally cost 1.
-When diagonal moves were given a cost of 1.414 to reflect their true geometric distance, the accumulated cost became fractional and `int` would silently truncate it, making the path cost wrong. `h` and `f` were already `double` because Euclidean distance uses `std::sqrt` which returns `double` — keeping them `int` was causing Euclidean to behave like a rounded-down approximation of Manhattan, which made the comparison table meaningless.
+When diagonal moves were given a cost of 1.414 to reflect their true geometric distance, the accumulated cost became fractional and `int` would silently truncate it, making the path cost wrong. `h` and `f` were already `double` because Euclidean distance uses `std::sqrt` which returns `double`, keeping them `int` was causing Euclidean to behave like a rounded-down approximation of Manhattan, which made the comparison table meaningless.
 Making all three `double` was the consistent fix.

 ```cpp
 struct SimpleNode {